Always Logo

 2015 – today

-Keeping the same writing style, the designers have reduced the thickness of the letters, so the word “Always” looks more elegant.
+Keeping the same writing style, the designers have reduced the letter thickness, making the word “Always” look more elegant.
 Handwritten cursive text is semi-connected: only the first four characters are connected in pairs.
 These are “Al” and “wa.”
-The remaining characters are located separately from each other.
+The remaining characters are located separately.
 Due to the decrease in fat content, the “s” at the ends appeared thickened like dots.
 The figured element at the top, reminiscent of an infinity sign, was removed by the developers.

 Font and Colors

-Although the word “always” is the main element of the logo, there is also a graphic representation.
+Although the word “always” is the main element of the logo, it also includes a graphic representation.
 At first, it was a stylized flower in a circle, then in an ellipse.
-In 2002, a bird appeared in its place, and then it was changed to an infinity sign, consisting of two ribbons.
+In 2002, a bird appeared in its place, and it was later replaced by an infinity sign made of two ribbons.

 The brand name is in italics.
-At first, it was a classic font, and then the developers suggested an individual one.
+At first, it was a classic font, but then the developers suggested a custom one.
 The logo’s color scheme consists of pastel shades of blue and green.

 In the modern emblem, the letters are thinner than in earlier versions.
-In addition, a bright cornflower blue color appeared instead of neutral blue.
+In addition, a bright cornflower-blue color appeared instead of the neutral blue.